jhammelman/spatzie/README.md

 ```
 vignette("single-call", package = "spatzie")
 ```

+The functionality displayed in the vignette above is also available online at [spatzie.mit.edu](https://spatzie.mit.edu).

 If more flexibility is required, e.g., different genome assemblies, locally cached promoter annotations, non-standard ways to filter interactions, this vignette is a good starting point:
 ```